Cultural schema theory: How cultural schemas develop

 Not all schemas are uniformly important.
-High-level schemas are internalized and emotionally salient; likewise, when a schema is only weakly related to a person's self it becomes emotionally empty and irrelevant (Lipset, 1993).
+High-level schemas are internalized and emotionally salient; likewise, when a schema is only weakly related to a person's self it becomes emotionally empty and irrelevant.

 Types of cultural schemas for social interactions

 Cultural schemas for social interactions are cognitive structures that contain knowledge for face-to-face interactions in one's cultural environment.
-Nishida (1999) points out the eight primary types for generating human behavior for social interactions.
-These eight schemas are also referred to as Primary Social Interaction (PSI) schemas.
+There are eight primary types for generating human behavior for social interactions.
+These eight schemas are also referred to as Primary Social Interaction (PSI) schemas: